 Blackened faces, covered with sheepskin, wearing chequered shirts, black trousers, thick white woollen socks and heavy work shoes.
 On their heads they wear a skull dressed with sheepskin, around their necks black scarves.
 Parading through the villages, ringing they form a circle as though taking us back to our roots.
 The whole of Grobnik resounds.

-The Školjić Neighbourhood programme includes spatial and programme interventions in public areas and other areas to revitalise the wider Školjić region, in other words, the zone of the Rječina river, in close collaboration with the citizens who live and the organisations that operate in this area, with the transfer of knowledge and useful experiences from the EU.
+The programme includes spatial and programmatic interventions in public areas and other spaces with the aim of the revitalisation of the wider area of Školjić, i.e. the zone along the Rječina river.
+The programme is being implemented through the close collaboration with the citizens who live, and the organisations that operate, in this area.

 The roofs of skyscrapers are becoming gardens for herbs, spaces for birthday parties or even a place for literary evenings and other cultural events.
 The newly-formed spaces are principally spaces for a new form of coexistence for all the residents of the tower blocks, although at specific times they will also open to the interested public in order to enable a completely new view of their city – a view of the city from amongst the clouds.